SAS-DHRH/dhcc-toolkit/content/toolkit/minimal-computing.md

 It is worth exploring the work of the [Green Software Foundation](https://greensoftware.foundation/), including the [Software Carbon Intensity Specification](https://github.com/Green-Software-Foundation/software_carbon_intensity/blob/main/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md), which includes a methodology for calculating a SCI score for "any software application, from a large, distributed cloud system to a small monolithic open source library, any on-premise application, or even a serverless function" ([Green Software Foundation 2021](https://github.com/Green-Software-Foundation/software_carbon_intensity/blob/main/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md)).

 You may also want to investigate the efficiencies of different coding languages.
 Could this be something you develop in a relatively energy-efficient language like C, C++, or [Rust](https://www.rust-lang.org/learn)?
+[Mojo](https://www.modular.com/mojo) is a newer programming language that may be worth investigating too; it promises, "Write Python or scale all the way down to the metal."

 ## Critical design and system change {#system-change}